Why did they kill off Colby in Yellowstone? Possible reasons explored

 Rip’s words, “Nothing’s OK.
 Not anymore,” made it clear how bad things had become.
 Losing Colby while trying to save the ranch was like the Duttons fighting to keep their family’s history alive, no matter the cost.
 From John Dutton’s death earlier in the season to Sarah Atwood’s end, the growing number of deaths showed that no one was safe—not even loyal people like Colby.

 In terms of the story, Colby’s death was a key moment that pushed characters like Carter and Teeter into more significant storylines.
-Carter’s sadness led to a meaningful talk with Beth, who reminded him of the hard choices he made.
+Carter’s sadness led to a meaningful talk with Beth, who reminded him of his hard choices.

 “The reality is Colby made a choice.
 He saw you in trouble and chose to help you,” Beth told Carter.